maubuz/2W6-Notes/docs/wk9/layouts_grid.md

-> Flexbox and Grid are perffectly compatible and most powerfull when used together
+> Flexbox and Grid are perfectly compatible and most powerful when used together

 <br>

-# References & Diving Deeper
+## References & Diving Deeper

 Recommended readings: